 Grief isn’t an emotional experience, it’s an entire paradigm shift.
 When something bad happens that’s beyond a person’s control, like the death of a loved one, they often reevaluate their entire understanding of the world and their role within it.
-If the world is erratic and unpredictable, then what does that mean about your ability to control what happens to you and your loved ones?
+If the world is erratic and unpredictable, then what does that mean about one’s ability to control what happens to them and to their loved ones?

 Your loved one’s death undoubtedly challenged your assumptions about life and forced you to face realities that you had previously been more than happy to ignore.
-How you made sense of what happened and how you’ve decided to cope with life’s inherent risk and randomness depends on a number of different factors.
+How you made sense of what happened and how you ultimately cope with life’s inherent risk and randomness depends on a number of different factors.
 As always, grief responses exist on a continuum.

-After a person feels truly helpless and vulnerable for the first time, they may think to themselves – “Never again.”
-So, in an effort to minimize their future pain, they attempt to control their emotions, their environment, and the safety and health of their family and friends.
+When a person feels truly helpless and vulnerable for the first time, they may think to themselves – “Nope…never letting this happen again.”
+So they attempt to control their emotions, their environment, and the safety and health of their family and friends.
+But here’s the problem – there are things that are out of your control.
+It’s impossible to prevent any and all future negative experiences and trying to do so is an all-consuming full-time job.

 On the other end of the spectrum, some people may come to the conclusion that they have no ability to exert influence on their environment, to control the things that happen to them, or to manage their intense grief emotions.
 There is a psychological concept called “learned helplessness” that occurs when a person passively gives up because they’ve learned from their experiences that bad things happen regardless of their actions.
 Someone who has developed learned helplessness may stop trying to escape their pain, stop looking for solutions, and/or give up on efforts to cope with or improve their overall situation.
 This end of the spectrum is not good either.